shree214ram/DSA/React-Redux-Node-Javascript/Javascript/Create-Object-Ways/readme.md

 ### What is an object in JavaScript?
     JavaScript is designed on a simple object-based paradigm.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.
-A property's value can be a function, in which case the property is known as a method.Apr 6, 2018
+A property's value can be a function, in which case the property is known as a method.
+    Apr 6, 2018
     Working with objects - JavaScript | MDN https://developer.mozilla.org/en-US/docs/Web/JavaScript/.../Working_with_Objects
     Search for: What is an object in JavaScript?